brauger/cocktail_hour/README.md

 ```
 # Program Tips

-##### When you execute the above command on the command line, a pop up will appear to ask you to enter your name.
-After you enter your name, click "Display" and then click "Exit" to continue with the program.
+##### Once you have run the program, a window (see example below) will pop up prompting you to enter your name.
+Enter your name, select "Display" and then "Exit" to proceed with the program.

 ![Pop up image](https://imgur.com/a/7z57DmL.png)

-###### Once you have run the program, a window will pop up prompting you to enter your name.
-Enter your name, select "Display" and then "Exit" to proceed with the program.

 # Testing